-Your options depend on whether the payment is periodic, nonperiodic, or an eligible rollover distribution, as explained on pages 3 and 4.
-Your previously filed Form W-4P will remain in effect if you do not file a Form W-4P for 2011.
+Your options depend on whether the payment is periodic, nonperiodic, or an eligible rollover distribution, as explained on

 What do I need to do?
 Complete lines A through G of the Personal Allowances Worksheet.
 Use the additional worksheets on page 2 to further adjust your withholding allowances for itemized deductions, adjustments to income, any additional standard deduction, certain credits, or multiple pensions/more-than-one-income situations.
 If you do not want any federal income tax withheld (see Purpose above), you can skip the worksheets and go directly to the Form W-4P below.

 Sign this form.
 Form W-4P is not valid unless you sign it.